Tim Rowe

-Timothy Rowe is the founder and CEO of Cambridge Innovation Center (CIC), founder of Venture Café, partner of New Atlantic Ventures, Chair of LabCentral, and Chair of MassRobotics.
+Timothy Rowe is an American technology entrepreneur.
+He is the founder and CEO of Cambridge Innovation Center (CIC) as well as the founder of Venture Café.
+He also serves as a partner of New Atlantic Ventures, Founding Chair of LabCentral, and Founding Chair of MassRobotics.

 Previously, Rowe has served as a lecturer at the MIT Sloan School of Management, a manager with the Boston Consulting Group, and an analyst with the Mitsubishi Research Institute.
-Rowe speaks Spanish and Japanese fluently and holds an MBA from MIT’s Sloan School of Management and a BA from Amherst College.